Skip to content

 At this stage, you'll actually move the data into JSM.

-• Import Customers and Companies: Start by importing customer and company profiles to ensure that ticket history links correctly.
+• Import Customers and Organizations: Start by importing customer and company profiles to ensure that ticket history links correctly.

 • Migrate Tickets and Conversations: Each legacy ticket becomes an issue in JSM.
 Migrate all messages, replies, attachments, and statuses.